-Tailored Care Management will be performed by a care management workforce spanning AMH+ practices, CMAs, Clinically Integrated Networks (CINs), and Tailored Plans/PIHPs.
+Tailored Care Management is performed by a care management workforce spanning AMH+ practices, CMAs, Clinically Integrated Networks (CINs), and Tailored Plans / LME/MCOs.
 Because it will take time to build adequate provider-based infrastructure, the Department anticipates that, in the short-term, the majority of members under Tailored Care Management will be assigned to plan-based care managers.
-However, the Department's vision is to increase, over time, the proportion of actively engaged Tailored Plan/PIHP members receiving care management from AMH+ practices and CMAs as described below (see Section III.
+However, the Department's vision is to increase, over time, the proportion of actively engaged Tailored Plan / LME/MCO members receiving care management from AMH+ practices and CMAs as described below (see Section III.
 6. "Glide Path" to Provider-based Care Management).